-Navigating the deep currents of the literary world can sometimes be as bewildering as Captain Nemo's underwater explorations in Jules Verne 's iconic work, "Twenty Thousand Leagues Under the Sea."
+Navigating the deep currents of the literary world can sometimes prove just as disorienting as Captain Nemo's underwater explorations!
+The emblematic work of Jules Verne, "Twenty Thousand Leagues Under the Sea," functions like a time machine transporting us into the abyss of scientific imagination.

-One of the most captivating debates that agitates French literary circles is that of the classification of genre.
-Today in this article, we will weigh anchor and set sail on the sometimes turbulent waters aboard one of these debates: can "Twenty Thousand Leagues Under the Sea" be considered Steampunk?
+One of the most captivating debates stirring our steampunk circles concerns the classification of this Vernian masterpiece.
+Today, dear readers, we will weigh anchor and set sail on the sometimes choppy waters of this fundamental question: can "Twenty Thousand Leagues Under the Sea" be considered authentic steampunk?

-The theme of retro futurism also arises for Verne's other works, such as Around the World in 80 Days or Journey to the Center of the Earth .
-The author lays the foundations of the genre as HG Wells also did.
+The theme of retrofuturism also applies to Verne's other works, such as Around the World in 80 Days and Journey to the Center of the Earth.
+The author laid the foundations of the genre, as did H.G.
+Wells — these two clockmakers of literary anticipation.

 -